Are you currently using analytics as part of your business strategy? We don’t mean peeking at your

 The best way to do that is to measure your analytics against your goals.
 Remember talking about KPIs earlier?
 This is where they come in.
 KPIs frame your analytics so you can tell if you’re achieving your goals or falling short.

-There are all kinds of KPIs.
+all kinds of KPIs.
 There are financial KPIs, like cost per order, sales by region, and total profit.
 Then there are customer-specific KPIs, like customer lifetime value, customer acquisition cost, and customer retention.

 You can also have employee-specific KPIs, like employee satisfaction and turnover.
 But the most important thing is to measure these KPIs against your goals.
 If you’re not doing that, then you’re essentially just watching your business data without any plan in mind.